Ziggiphase/alx-system_engineering-devops/0x00-shell_basics/README.md

-display current directory content including hidde files using the long format
+displays current directory content such as hidden files ,group id and in long format